Relationships That Shape You

 • relationships that give you the energy to keep going

-Some of the most important growth in life happens inside relationships that challenge you.
+Growth often happens inside relationships that challenge you.

-No single relationship can carry all of that.
+But no single relationship can carry all of that.

 When different relationships support different parts of life, things tend to hold together better over time.

-A Quiet Relational Check
+A Quick Relational Check

-• who knows who I’ve been across different chapters of my life?
+• Who knows who I’ve been across different chapters of my life?

-• who can challenge me without me shutting down?
+• Who can challenge me without shutting me down?

-• who helps me see where I am, not just how I feel?
+• Who helps me see where I am, not just how I feel?

-• who leaves me more willing to keep going after I talk with them?
+• Who leaves me more willing to keep going after I talk with them?

-• where am I supporting others, not just being supported?
+• Where am I supporting others, not just being supported?

 When the Structure Gets Thin